SpaceNet: A Remote Sensing Dataset and Challenge Series: APLS: The SpaceNet Roads Metric

 \section{APLS: The SpaceNet Roads Metric}

 The third SpaceNet competition aimed to extract road networks from satellite imagery.
-Historically, pixel-based metrics have been used to assess the quality of road proposals, though such metrics are suboptimal for a number of reasons that we discuss below.
-To this end we developed a novel metric (Average Path Length Similarity: APLS) \cite{apls} to measure similarity between ground truth and proposal road graphs.
+Historically, pixel-based metrics have often been used to assess the quality of road proposals, though such metrics are suboptimal for a number of reasons that we discuss below.
+Two graph-theoretic metrics have also been used (albeit with less frequency than pixel-based metrics), though these metrics still don't capture quite what was intended with SpaceNet 3.
+Accordingly, we developed a novel metric (Average Path Length Similarity: APLS) \cite{apls} to measure similarity between ground truth and proposal road graphs.